MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 [!INCLUDE [sqlserver2022](../../includes/applies-to-version/sqlserver2022.md)]

 Azure Arc-enabled SQL Server allows you to use a pay-as-you-go option to purchasing the SQL Server software license.
 This option is an alternative to using the traditional license agreement with Microsoft.
-Starting with [!INCLUDE[sql-server-2022](../../includes/sssql22-md.md)], this option is included with SQL Server setup and allows you to activate your SQL Server instance for use in production without supplying a product key.
+Starting with [!INCLUDE[sql-server-2022](../../includes/sssql22-md.md)], setup includes this option and allows you to activate your instance for use in production without supplying a product key.
 See [SQL Server installation guide](../../database-engine/install-windows/install-sql-server.md).

 ## Overview